chrysoshan/_test/README.md

 # _test
-Paper lists of lithography using deep learning
+Paper lists of computational lithography papers which qre using deep learning